ozanbatuhankurucu/my-blog-site/posts/how-to-learn-typescript-in-2024.md

 ### Who Are You?

-I have been working at ArenaAI as a front-end engineer for about 3 years.
+I have been working at Arena Physica as a front-end engineer for about 5 years.

 ## The Guide